mabuchilab/Instrumental/docs/install.rst

 ~~~~~~~~~~~~~~~

 ..
 ATTENTION::
     PyVISA is no longer required for talking to VISA devices.
 Instead you should add a server address to your Instrumental config file.
-See details here.
+See details :ref:`here <fake-visa>`.

 To operate devices that communicate using VISA, e.g. Tektronix scopes, you will need (1) an implementation of VISA and (2) a Python interface layer called PyVISA.
 There are various implementations of VISA available, but two I know of are TekVISA (from Tektronix) and NI-VISA (from National Instruments).
 They *should* be compatible with each other, I believe the main difference is in the extra vendor-specific utilities provided by each--either one should work fine with PyVISA.
 Installers for each can be found on the lab's shared drive under "labusers/common/Software Downloads/VISA", or you can get them from the NI or Tektronix websites, though you'll have to create a free account.